kishansaaai/OS-MINI-PROJECT/README.md

 23769   10  memory_hog   1.5
 ```

-Both values are similar because `memory_hog` is memory-bound rather than CPU-bound; most time is spent in `malloc` and `memset` rather than on the run queue.
-See Section 6 for full analysis.
+The CPU usage values are close because `memory_hog` is memory-bound — most time is spent in `malloc` and `memset`, triggering page faults rather than CPU computation.
+When processes frequently block on memory operations, CFS weight differences have limited impact.
+For a CPU-bound workload like `cpu_hog`, a nice-value gap of 20 would produce a clearly asymmetric CPU split (~9× weight advantage for `alpha`).
+The experiment confirms that scheduling priority effects are most pronounced under CPU contention, not memory pressure.

 ![SS7 — ps output showing CPU usage of two containers with different nice values](screenshots/ss7.png)